 It may be brief, but it’s an experience you will never forget.
 A personalized day trip around Paso Robles aboard a helicopter lasts about thirty minutes. and provides a rare chance to get a bird’s eye view of the area.

 One ride can accommodate up to five people and takes riders on a short tour around Paso to view the Pacific Ocean and see Hearst Castle, Wine Country, and Morro Rock.
-You can have Ord book a longer ride with several stopovers at different vineyards and wineries where you’ll get to taste wine before boarding the helicopter to the next stop.
+You can have Ord book a longer ride with several stopovers at different vineyards and wineries where you’ll get to taste the wine before boarding the helicopter to the next stop.

 18. Happy Hour Walking Tour